tshiamobhuda/fortivpn-quick-tray/README.md

 A simple system tray application for minitoring a `openfortivpn` connection.

-Use this to connect to connect to fortinet VPN.
+Use this to connect to fortinet VPN.
 It uses `openfortivpn`

 # Requirements
 ```